Optimal Investment with Random Endowments and Transaction Costs: Duality Theory and Shadow Prices

-Recently, in the Kabanov's multi-asset framework where the transaction costs are modeled by matrix-valued processes, a new definition of acceptable portfolios is proposed in \cite{Yu} using convex solvency cones and SCPS.
-One of our main contributions of the current work is to give a definition of acceptable portfolios in a simple setting consisting of one stock and one bond as in \cite{Sch2} and \cite{Sch33}.
-In this paper, the self-financing portfolio is called acceptable if liquidation value processes are bounded below by some processes related to all CPS $(\mathbb{Q}, \tilde{S})$, see Definition $\ref{accptpot}$.
-The main idea behind our definition is to choose some maximal elements as stochastic thresholds from the set of wealth processes without transaction costs where the CPS $\tilde{S}$ is taken as the underlying asset.
-We require in the definition that the stochastic lower bounds hold for arbitrary CPS $\tilde{S}$ and for all time $t\in[0,T]$.
+Recently, in the Kabanov's multi-asset framework where transaction costs are modeled by matrix-valued processes, a new definition of acceptable portfolios is proposed in \cite{Yu} using convex solvency cones and SCPS.
+One of the main contributions in this work is to give a definition of acceptable portfolios in a simple setting as in \cite{Sch2} and \cite{Sch33}.
+In this paper, the self-financing portfolio is called acceptable if liquidation value processes are bounded below by some processes related to all CPS $(\mathbb{Q}, \tilde{S})$.
+The main idea behind our definition is to choose some maximal elements as stochastic thresholds from the set of wealth processes without transaction costs when the CPS $\tilde{S}$ is taken as the underlying asset.
 Comparing with the Definition $2.3$ in \cite{Yu} (see also Definition $2.7$ in \cite{Campi06}), it is worth noting that the condition of self-financing portfolio in our framework is more explicit with nice financial interpretations.
-However, we need to pay the price that it is generally more difficult to prove the super-hedging theorem as we need to verify a certain limit of a sequence of self-financing processes is still self-financing.
+However, we need to pay the price that it is generally more difficult to prove the super-hedging result as we need to verify a certain limit of a sequence of self-financing processes is still self-financing.